Supervisor/supervisor/README.txt

   Killing supervisord with SIGHUP will stop all processes, reload the configuration from the config file, and restart all processes.

-  Killing supervisord with SIGUSR2 will rotate the supervisord and child log files.
+  Killing supervisord with SIGUSR2 will close and reopen the supervisord activity log and child log files.

 Access Control